 - Da Editor: Both Genaros are benevolent versions.
 Rebagliati at the end is a straight example.

 - Dogged Nice Guy: Javier towards Nancy.

 - Driven to Madness Camacho.
-He eventually gets sane enough to function, but at the price of losing both his talent and the memories or having had it ever
+He eventually gets sane enough to function, but at the price of losing both his talent and the memories of ever having had it.

 - Film at 11: Camacho’s style of Cliffhanger.

-- Groupie Brigade: Tons of women show up in the radio when Lucho Gatica pays a visit.
+- Groupie Brigade: Tons of women show up at the radio station when Lucho Gatica pays a visit.
 They practically maim him trying to touch him.

 - Incest Is Relative: Kind of.
-Julia is actually Mario’s political aunt, so that justifies somewhat the situation.
-However, at the end of the book it’s revealed he divorced her and married his cousin, playing it straight.
+Julia is actually Mario’s aunt by marriage, so that justifies the situation somewhat.
+However, at the end of the book it’s revealed he divorced her and married his cousin, playing the trope straight.

 - Kill 'em All: This is how Camacho’s stories eventually start turning out.

 - Little People Are Surreal: Pedro Camacho, a man with a lot of mannerisms and tics, is described as "on the very borderline between a man extremely short in stature and a dwarf".